microsoft/onenode-edge-poc/OneNode-NoDomain-Readme/OneNode-NoDomain.md

 1. Connect the server nodes to your network switches.
 1. Configure the BIOS or the Unified Extensible Firmware Interface (UEFI) of your servers as recommended by your Azure Stack HCI hardware vendor to maximize performance and reliability.

-> [!NOTE]
+> **Important**
-> If you are installing Azure Stack HCI on to a Virtual Machine, please mount the ISO image to the Virtual Machine, and proceed to Boot to VHD (or VMDX, etc) and continue the installation process.
+>If you are installing Azure Stack HCI on to a Virtual Machine, please mount the ISO image to the Virtual Machine, and proceed to Boot to VHD (or VMDX, etc) and continue the installation process.

 #### Operating system deployment options